-For pupils who need routine or occasional intimate care (e.g. for toileting or toileting accidents), parents will be asked to complete the 3 intimate care consents via Arbor.
-(See appendix 2).
+For pupils who need routine or occasional intimate care (e.g. for toileting or toileting accidents), parents will be asked to sign a consent form.

-For pupils whose needs are more complex or who need particular support outside of what's covered in the permission form (see appendix 1), an intimate care plan will be created in discussion with parents (see section 3.2 below).
+For pupils whose needs are more complex or who need particular support outside of what's covered in the permission form, an intimate care plan will be created in discussion with parents (see section 3.2 below).